- D+1 212 506 3753

 Alice regularly works with clients on a broad range of ongoing corporate governance and restructuring issues including group reorganisations.

 Olivier Edwards is a lawyer in Orrick’s Paris office in the Technology Companies Group.
-He advises emerging companies and venture capital funds on cross-border merger & acquisition matters.
+He advises emerging companies and venture capital funds on investment, merger and acquisition matters with an emphasis on cross-border deals.

-Olivier has been recognized in Chambers & Partners, and has been described by his clients as “a very senior lawyer with vast experience in the merger and acquisition process” and is often called the "grandfather" of French venture law.
+Olivier has been recognized in Chambers & Partners, and has been described by his clients as “a very senior lawyer with vast experience in the merger and acquisition process,” "a talented lawyer and leading figure.“ He is a top-tier venture capital practitioner renowned for his fund-raising prowess and is often called the “godfather" of French venture law.

-With a great experience on merger and acquisitions deals, and joint-venture operations, Oliver has worked with key players of the tech market such as eBay, Allen Systems Group, Anyware Technologies and Sony Ericsson.
+With a great experience on cross-border merger and acquisitions deals, and joint-venture operations, Oliver has worked with key players of the tech market such as eBay, Sony Ericsson, Softbank, Accel Ventures, Sofinnova, Biom'Up, Eyetechcare, Aledia and Partech.

 Zahra Egal is a member of Orrick's Energy and Infrastructure Group.
 She has represented clients in a variety of transactions, including project financings, mergers and acquisitions and securities offerings.
 Zahra has represented project developers, sponsors, issuers, lenders and investors.